 Harry Potter loves British food which is easy to see with a look through these 30 classic recipes.

-Through their time at Hogwarts, Harry Potter and his pals have regularly eaten some of the best of British foods, the good and the no-so-good - think tripe, yuk.
+Through their time at Hogwarts, Harry Potter and his pals have regularly eaten some of the best of British foods, the good and the not-so-good—think tripe, yuk.

-Though rich in... classic British food, Harry Potter's food does lack fish, vegetables and fruit but I don't think they mind so much with all the treats on offer.
+Though rich in... classic British food, Harry Potter's food does lack fish, vegetables, and fruit—but they probably don't mind so much with all the treats on offer.

 01 of 07

 The perfect tart for the sweet toothed at Hogwarts is a sweet, sticky treacle tart filled with golden syrup and black treacle—no wonder that Harry and his pals love it so much.

 But this isn't the only pudding they love.

 Spotted Dick pudding, an apple pie or a big bowl of bread and butter pudding, a wobbly jelly, or a trifle are all puddings eaten frequently and with relish.

 03 of 07